chendrak/BelowTheStoneTemplate/Readme.md

 4. Download this mod from [Releases](https://github.com/MSchmoecker/PitchDark/releases) and extract it into BepInEx/plugins/
 5. Launch the game!

 ## Configuration

-The config file is located in `BepInEx/config/com.maxsch.BelowTheStone.PitchDark.cfg` after you launched the game once with the mod installed.
+The config file is located in `BepInEx/config/<Your Plugin Name>.cfg` after you launched the game once with the mod installed.

-Both player and torch light radius ranges can be configured separately.
+Add more instructions about your configuration options in here

 ## Development